josephmoresena/Rxmxnx.PInvoke.Extensions/README.md

     IReferenceable&lt;T&gt;
   </summary>

-This interface exposes a reference to an object of type T, allowing the object to be used and potentially modified.
+This interface exposes a reference to an object of type `T`, allowing the object to be used and potentially modified.

 **Note:** This interface inherits from `IReadOnlyReferenceable<T>`.
 This type allows public implementation or